tangle-network/awesome-tangle-blueprints/ai/eigenlayer.md

 # Cursor Rules: Eigenlayer Blueprint Guide

 ## 1. What is an Eigenlayer Blueprint?
 Eigenlayer Blueprints are services built on top of EVM-compatible chains using Alloy for contract interaction and log parsing.
-They run offchain logic in response to onchain events and submit responses back via APIs, BLS aggregators, or onchain transactions.
+They run offchain logic in response to onchain events and submit responses via APIs, BLS aggregators, or onchain transactions.

 Key components:
-- **PollingProducer**: Streams logs using `eth_getLogs` from an EVM endpoint.
+- **PollingProducer**: Streams logs using `eth_getLogs` from an EVM endpoint
-- **Alloy**: Re-exported via `blueprint_sdk::alloy` for decoding events, sending transactions, and managing EVM keys.
+- **Alloy**: Re-exported via `blueprint_sdk::alloy` for decoding events, sending transactions, and managing EVM keys
-- **Job Router**: Maps job IDs to handlers reacting to EVM events.
+- **Job Router**: Maps job IDs to handlers reacting to EVM events
-- **Contexts**: Usually contain RPC clients, wallets, aggregator clients, BLS keys, and task managers.
+- **BlueprintRunner**: Core executor that configures producer, consumer, router, and context

----
+- **Context**: Contains RPC clients, wallets, aggregator clients, BLS keys, and task managers

 ## 2. Project Skeleton